suryakva/genai-titan-image-generator/README.md

 cdk deploy ApplicationStack
 ```

 After analyzing the stack, the AWS CDK will display the resource list in the stack.
 Enter y to proceed with the deployment.
-This step takes around 5 minutes.

 Note down the `WebApplicationServiceURL` from the output as you will use it later.
 You can also retrieve it later in the CloudFormation console, under the `ApplicationStack` stack outputs.